-Jinja town, famed as the adventure town and the Source of the Nile Origin, Jinja is a must stop for the active adventurer.
+The town is famed as the adventure town and the Source of the Nile Origin, Jinja is a must-stop for the active adventurer.
 Activities include; Getting Wild with the Rafting, Bungee Jumping over the Nile taking a dip from the 44m platform.
-Horse riding to explore the Nile up close, Tour the community villages taking in sights of hills, plantations and amazing scenery, Mountain Biking along Bujagali Falls, Quad biking off the beaten tracks into nature, Boat cruises along the Bujagali Falls, Take in that fresh air and just live!
+Horse riding to explore the Nile up close, Tour the community villages taking in sights of hills, plantations, and amazing scenery, Mountain Biking along Bujagali Falls, Quad biking off the beaten tracks into nature, Boat cruises along the Bujagali Falls, Take in that fresh air and just live!

 Mt.
 Elgon National Park and Sipi Falls.

 Mt.
 Elgon is believed to be one of the World’s Largest Mountain Caldera and is Uganda’s Second Highest Peak.
-There are four routes up the mountain, the most common trail is the Sasa Trail that takes 3-4 days to the summit.
-Other trails include: The Sipi Trail with its spectacular Tutum cave hidden within extensive forest.
-The Piswa Trail best for wildlife viewing and Suam Trail Suam River that takes you through the steep and spectacular Suam Gorge to the hot springs on the eastern side of the caldera.
+There are four routes up the mountain, the most common trail is the Sasa Trail which takes 3-4 days to the summit.
+Other trails include The Sipi Trail with its spectacular Tutum cave hidden within an extensive forest.
+The Piswa Trail is best for wildlife viewing and the Suam Trail Suam River takes you through the steep and spectacular Suam Gorge to the hot springs on the eastern side of the caldera.

-The Sipi Falls are a sight to behold, situated on the upper slopes that cascades down the mountain foothills by over 7kms forms 4 series of waterfalls.
+The Sipi Falls is a sight to behold, situated on the upper slopes that cascade down the mountain foothills by over 7 km from 4 series of waterfalls.
 Rock climbing at Sipi is along 14 routes with various levels of rock scaling ranging from between 15m- 35m.
 Mountain Biking Trails from Sipi Trading Centre with views of the waterfalls.
-Embark on a Coffee Tour nature walk that offers visitors a chance to learn the whole processing.
+Embark on a Coffee Tour nature walk that offers visitors a chance to learn the whole process.

 Murchison Falls National Park on the Shore of Lake Albert.

 Rwenzori Mountains National Park offers a Mystical Challenge.
-Take a nature walk/hike to the foothills of the Rwenzori’s Africa’s- Tallest Mountain Range or challenge yourself Mountain Climbing with the various hiking options that lead to the Rwenzori peaks.
+Take a nature walk/hike to the foothills of Rwenzori Africa’s- Tallest Mountain Range or challenge yourself to Mountain Climbing with the various hiking options that lead to the Rwenzori peaks.
 Get the true meaning of “Mountains of the Moon”.
-Most common is the 6-day loop taking in all vegetation zones and the glacier peaks.
+The most common is the 6-day loop taking in all vegetation zones and the glacier peaks.

 Queen Elizabeth National Park – the Ishasha Sector is ideal for getting off the beaten track with a game drive in search of the Tree Climbing Lions.
-Don’t miss the sundowner’s!
-Explore the Kasenyi Plains through Wildlife Research Tours like the Lion Experiential Project as you participate in monitoring the prides in the park, using locator devices and learn habituation calls, as well as monitoring weather, surroundings and behavior.
-Explore Maramagambo Forest’s a shady canopy with a hidden Bat Cave.
+Don’t miss the sundowners!
+Explore the Kasenyi Plains through Wildlife Research Tours like the Lion Experiential Project as you participate in monitoring the pride in the park, using locator devices and learning habituation calls, as well as monitoring weather, surroundings, and behavior.
+Explore Maramagambo Forest’s shady canopy with a hidden Bat Cave.
 In the East of the park lies Kyambura Gorge (the valley of the apes) worth a stopover not only because of the Chimpanzees but the scenery as well.

-The Scenic Lake Bunyonyi part of the highlands comprises of 29 islands with amazing views of steep hilly areas will leave you feeling magical in the misty mornings.
+The Scenic Lake Bunyonyi part of the highlands comprises of 29 islands with amazing views of steep hilly areas that will leave you feeling magical on misty mornings.
 Get ready for the 5-hour Canoe Trekking Expedition, the highlights include the Africa Explorer Cultural Village, The nursery school.
-Visit the Craft Centre and learn more about making ties and dyes, baskets, ear rings and necklaces, hats among others).
-Assuming you recharged and have extra batteries for your cameras, click away people, the this is one of the best scenic areas in Uganda.
+Visit the Craft Centre and learn more about making ties and dyes, baskets, earrings and necklaces, and hats among others).
+Assuming you are recharged and have extra batteries for your cameras, click away people, this is one of the best scenic areas in Uganda.

 The Mgahinga Gorilla National Park offers a memorable authentic experience of the Batwa Trail Community, learn more about their livelihood.
 Take a hiking chance on either of the 3 Volcano Peaks Mt.
 Gahinga, Mt.
-Sabinyo and Mt.
-Muhavura that offer amazing views of the Virunga Ranges.
+Sabinyo, and Mt.
+Muhavura which offer amazing views of the Virunga Ranges.
 Track the Golden Monkey a rare and endangered species.

-Lake Mburo National Park is a favorite for walking safaris along the hyena track for a 2-hour hike that offers opportunity to sight forest birds and mammals.
-Get to participate in Horse Riding, Community Visits and Night Game drives in the park.
+Lake Mburo National Park is a favorite for walking safaris along the hyena track for a 2-hour hike that offers the opportunity to sight forest birds and mammals.
+Get to participate in Horse Riding, Community Visits, and Night Game drives in the park.

 Let’s get you booked on an active adventure safari and work out with Mother Nature.

-For more information on Active Adventure Safaris, send us an email on firstname.lastname@example.org.
+For more information on Active Adventure Safaris, send us an email at firstname.lastname@example.org.